hegdeadithyak/PaperReplica/README.md

 2. Follow the instructions in the README of the respective paper's directory to replicate the experiments.

-## Directory Structure

-- [x] `Vision-Transformer/`: Contains code for replicating the Vision-Transformer paper.
-- [x] `ADAM-OPTIMIZER/`: Contains code for replicating the ADAM paper.

 ## Hitlist

 - [ ] `Attention is All you need` : My personal Favourite.